josephbakarji/ml4science/content/notes/ml_intro_notes.md

 $$ \nabla G(\mathbf w) = -2 \mathbf X^T (\mathbf y - \mathbf X \mathbf w) $$

-Can you derive it??
-Using the gradient descent update rule, we can write the iterative algorithm for finding the best weights as:
+You can get the normal equation above by setting this gradient to zero.
+Otherwise, using the gradient descent update rule, we can write the iterative algorithm for finding the best weights as:

 $$ \mathbf w^{(n+1)} = \mathbf w^{(n)} + 2 \eta \mathbf X^T (\mathbf y - \mathbf X \mathbf w^{(n)}) $$